tylerFowler/redux-remote-resource/README.md

 - [ ] Remove deps on polyfills, turn this package into a BYOP (Bring Your Own Polyfills) for everything *except* fetch
 - [ ] Add a cancellation feature exported as a dispatchable function
 - [ ] Pull handling different hook types into a shared utility
+- [ ] Consider adding a utility helper fn (or setting) that will invalidate cache mappings if the query parameters change

 ## License
 See [LICENSE](./LICENSE)